churritzu/EarthquakesFeed/README.md

 ##Coming Soon:
-    1.-Update the latitud and longitud of te local position 3.-GUI base on Tk for easy configuration
+    1.-GUI base on Tk for easy configuration
-    4.-And more so stay tuned
+    2.-And more so stay tuned